 All About Service Dogs

 Service dogs don’t just provide a service.
 They also help guide, lead, listen and love!
 Additionally, they provide freedom, independence, peace of mind and friendship for their owners.
 These loyal canines live to serve their handler by offering physical support and balance to them, retrieving dropped items, navigating crowds, alerting hard of hearing or deaf handlers to important or dangerous events, and more.
 Service and assistance dogs serve people with a variety of disabilities, including physical, mental and developmental disabilities.
-While it’s common knowledge that service dogs provide assistance and companionship, here are some interesting facts you may not know about these doggie heroes.
+While it’s common knowledge that service dogs provide assistance and companionship, here are some interesting service dog facts you may not know about these doggie heroes.

 Service Dogs Can Be Any Breed, Color or Size